hazelgrove/hazel/README.md

     --     -- 4.02.2  Official 4.02.2 release
     --     -- 4.02.3  Official 4.02.3 release
     --     -- 4.03.0  Official 4.03.0 release
+		--     -- 4.04.0  Official 4.04.0 release
+    --     -- 4.04.1  Official 4.04.1 release
+    --     -- 4.04.2  Official 4.04.2 release
     system  C system  System compiler (4.02.1)
     ```

     The `C` marks the current compiler.
 Here version 4.02.1 is installed.
-We can see that a more recent version is available (4.03.0).
+We can see that a more recent version is available (4.04.2).
 So we will install it with `opam switch 4.03.0`.
 This won't remove the system compiler as `opam` will install the files in your `.opam` directory.
+Hazel requires OCaml 4.04.2+.

     The following command switches out the current compiler with the newly installed one and sets up your path to use it permanently.